-We all want to make the best possible effort while researching our ancestry.
-These 5 tips for a better family history search will help you get the most from this exciting past time.
+We all want to make the best possible effort while we research our ancestry.
+These 5 tips for a better family history search will help you get the most from this exciting pastime.

 Family historians all want to create and build a family tree to be proud of.

 Knowing and recording the lives of our ancestors can be a rewarding hobby.
-For us genealogists we have a sense of pride of what we have accomplished.
+For us genealogists, we have a sense of pride in what we have accomplished.

 Discussed in this post: